Give Your Classroom Library a Boost

 With funds for education continuing to decline, many teachers find that they must spend money out of pocket to add more books to their classroom libraries.
 Here are some inexpensive ways to get more books for your library:

-- Purchase books from Scholastic Book Clubs.
+1. Purchase books from Scholastic Book Clubs.
 The book clubs offer inexpensive and popular books that your students will want to read.
-I especially stock up on the 95-cent books for guided reading groups.
+I especially stock up on the paperback sale books for guided reading groups.
 I also send home book orders regularly so that I can get more bonus points to use toward books for my classroom library.

 The summer is a great time to really organize and add to your classroom library.
 Take a look at how I organize my classroom library.